HidekiKawahara/SP3ARK/README.md

 Please type "sgramViewerTw" Then, select the audio output device in the dialogue box.
 This requires MATLAB R2018 or later.
 It also uses Audio Toolbox.

 # Release note
+## 09 March 2021
+Independent IO is applicable
 ## 07 March 2021
 Added sound pressure level calibratio and selection of audio interface
 ## 04 March 2021